Stuycs-K/final-project-9-lint-watkinsg/WORKLOG.md

 ### date 5/23

-learned ez super basic level of matrix multiplication and how to find the inverse of a matrix and coded encrypt method, started on coding the inverse of the key matrix
+learned ez super basic level of matrix multiplication and how to find the inverse of a matrix and coded encrypt method, started on coding the inverse of the key matrix at home, finish all the functions and made a testing branch, it's wrong rn but i will fix it